hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-builds.md

 # Troubleshooting

+Stuck?
+Can't find what you need here?
+If you're a commercial user then you can write to [contact@hydraulic.software](mailto:contact@hydraulic.software).
+Otherwise feel free to post in [the GitHub discussion forum](https://github.com/hydraulic-software/conveyor/discussions).

 ## Use good config style

 Conveyor has a large default configuration that is included before your own.
 Following two simple rules will help avoid problems: